Iloilo Mission Hospital: Administration

-Subsequently, the hospital which is affiliated with the Convention of Philippine Baptist Churches, is non-sectarian and independent in governance.
+Subsequently, the hospital, which is affiliated with the Convention of Philippine Baptist Churches (CPBC), is non-sectarian and independent in governance.

 Facilities

-CPU–Iloilo Mission Hospital has an adequate medical and health facilities to cater the community and general.
-Throughout the years since its founding in 1901, new structures are built to cope with its continuing expansion in healthcare service.
+CPU–Iloilo Mission Hospital has adequate medical and health facilities to cater to the community and the general public.
+Throughout the years since its founding in 1901, new structures have been built to cope with its continuing expansion in healthcare services.

 Formerly located in Ledesma and Iznart Streets in City Proper during its precursor years as a small dispensary and hospital in 1901, Iloilo Mission Hospital has grown exponentially that made its administration to purchase a 3-hectare piece of land in the former City of Jaro (now a district of Iloilo City) where it now stands at the present.